In Times of Change, Board Members Must Be Advocates

 More about Stand for Your Mission

 Board members are essential to successful community outreach and advocacy, but they have more work to do.
-According to our 2015 Leading with Intent report, 41 percent of nonprofit chief executives identify ambassadorship as the area most in need of board improvement.
+According to the 2017 Leading with Intent report, 43 percent of chief executives and 42 percent of board chairs include outreach efforts and acting as ambassadors for the organization as one of the three areas most in need of board improvement.

 Strong board leadership is not just about checks and balances; it is about creating the circumstances that will allow nonprofits’ missions to be achieved.
 To be passionate, articulate, and effective champions for their missions, board members need to be well informed of public policy issues that affect their organizations.
 They also need to be educated about the board’s role in advocacy and provided appropriate support and resources to become ambassadors for their organizations.